 Recommended: Course work across the span of liberal arts disciplines; four years of math, including trigonometry; foreign language study all four years of high school.

-Note to music majors: Candidates for entry into UVM as a music major seeking the B.A. or the B.Mus. degree must complete an audition as part of the process.
-Auditions are required for any student who wishes to be a music major.
-Visit the Music Department's website for details.
+Note to music majors: Candidates for entry into UVM as a music major seeking the B.A. or the B.Mus. degree must pass an audition as part of the process (except concentrations in Music Business and Technology).

 Required: Four years of math with high achievement, including at least one year beyond Algebra II.
 Trigonometry, precalculus, or calculus preferred.